neon-bindings/website/docs/hello-world.md

 {}
 ```

-# Adding a Rust dependency
+# Adding a Rust Dependency

 Let's add a Rust dependency on the [num_cpus](https://crates.io/crates/num_cpus) crate.
 In `native/Cargo.toml`, under the `[dependencies]` section, add the following line: